 Donkey Sanctuary advert

 Mock full-page magazine advert for The Donkey Sanctuary.
 Their website has a pleasing colour scheme, which has been carried over to this print.
 I also used a method from The Sun newspaper, in that specific words are made bold for emphasis.

 A roll fold 6-page leaflet for my uni group, which matched their website design at the time.

 Branding for an associate’s first aid / CPR training business.

-This proof of concept for an iOS app (pre-Retina Display) presents a somewhat daring colour scheme; the brass could divide opinion, but it incorporates the padlock colour into the layout while providing contrast to the soft blue.
+This is an old proof of concept for an iOS app (pre-Retina Display).
+The colour scheme could divide opinion, but the idea was to incorporate the (brass) padlock colour into the layout, while it provides contrast to the soft blue.

 Self-explanatory really – an [unofficial] advertisement for the Hebden Bridge Duck Race.
 Let me point out that the bridges on the poster’s map resemble the actual bridges used for the race.